 Increasing our team’s velocity becomes one of our priorities when we are at the point of execution.
 As soon as all features and design are laid out, we strive to minimize time expenses and complete all tasks as quickly as possible.

 Each of the used metrics should be available for the entire team and individual members alike.
 Developers, testers, designers should be able to see the pace and results of their work, not just a team as a whole.
-For this, we use productivity tools and time trackers, like Jira and Hubstaff.
+To make it happen, we use productivity tools and time trackers, like Jira and Hubstaff.
 All general reports are synchronized with individual ones — members can see what percentage of overall productive time their hours make.

 Frequently asked questions